-CEDAC has provided early stage capital financing for non-profit, community-based developers building quality affordable housing in Massachusetts for over 35 years.
+CEDAC has provided early stage capital financing for non-profit, community-based developers building quality affordable housing in Massachusetts for 40 years.
 We provide non-profit developers with the predevelopment capital they need to move their projects from concept to construction.

 Our loan products provide the funding to acquire property, hire a team of professional consultants to move a development forward, and leverage additional financing.
 CEDAC provides approximately $20 million in patient lending each year.

 In addition to financing, CEDAC’s team offers technical assistance to help ensure these projects are a success.
 We work with community development corporations and other non-profit developers, large and small, to plan and implement project development.

 For more information and for program guidelines, please visit the Application Forms & Guidelines page.